Therapy that goes somewhere

-You might understand exactly why you feel the way you do.
-You might have talked about it at length.
-And yet something hasn’t moved.
+You might understand exactly why you feel the way you do and you might have talked about it at length – yet still something hasn’t shifted.

-I’m Amanda Greenlees, a psychotherapist specialising in trauma, relationships, and the patterns that keep us stuck.
-I work online with adults who are ready to do something more than talk.
+I’m Amanda Greenlees, a psychotherapist and qualified coach specialising in trauma, relationships, and the patterns that keep us stuck.
+I work online with individuals and couples who are ready to do something more than talk.

 What makes this different